abuseofnotation/category-theory-illustrated/_chapters/05_logic.md

 Classical and intuitionistic logic diverge from one another right from the start: because according to intuitionistic logic we are *constructing* proofs rather than *discovering* them or *unveiling* a universal truth, we are *off with the principle of bivalence*, that is, we have no basis to claim that each statements is necessarily *true or false*.
 For example, there might be a statements that might not be provable not because they are false, but simply because they fall outside of the domain of a given logical system (the twin-prime conjecture is often given as an example for this.)

-So, intuitionistic logic is not bivalent, i.e. we cannot have all propositions reduced to true and false.
+Anyway, intuitionistic logic is not bivalent, i.e. we cannot have all propositions reduced to true and false.

 ![The True/False dichotomy](../05_logic/true_false.svg)